-DEATH AT DUTY STATION
+DEATH AT THE DUTY STATION

-A. Responsibility of the United Nations and of particular offices
+A. Responsibility of the United Nations and of Particular Offices

-- 1. Responsibility for coordinating the actions required when a staff member dies while in the service of the Organization is set out in administrative instruction ST/AI/2000/14 of 9 November 2000. - The Office of Human Resources Management (OHRM) is responsible for staff serving in New York and staff on temporary assignment away from New York, except for those on mission.
-(See the present chapter for actions to be followed). - 3.
-The Department of Field Support (DFS) is responsible for mission appointees or staff on mission detail.
+- 1. Responsibility for coordinating the actions required when a staff member dies while in the service of the Organization is set out in administrative instruction ST/AI/2011/09 dated 1 August 2011. - The Office of Human Resources Management (OHRM) is responsible for staff serving in New York and staff on temporary assignment away from New York, except for those on mission.
+(See the present Chapter for actions to be followed). - 3.
+The Department of Field Support (DFS) is responsible for staff in peacekeeping operations and special political missions.
 DFS may request the mission to assume authority for coordinating actions for staff who were recruited locally.
 (See Chapter II). - 4.
-The Department of Safety and Security (DSS) is responsible, inter alia, for all policy and procedural matters related to security and critical incident stress management following a crisis.
-The Department coordinates plans and implements inter-agency security and safety programmes. - The DSS Critical Incident Stress Management Unit (CISMU) is able to deploy counsellors at short notice to support staff involved in incidents worldwide, and also manages a peer support network of staff who have been trained for this additional role. - The Under-Secretary-General for Safety and Security advises the Secretary-General on decisions relating to relocation or evacuation of staff members and their eligible dependants from very insecure areas.
+The Department of Safety and Security (DSS) is responsible, inter alia, for all policy and procedural matters related to security and critical incident stress management following a crisis. - The DSS Critical Incident Stress Management Unit (CISMU) is able to deploy counsellors at short notice to support staff involved in incidents worldwide, and also manages a peer support network of staff who have been trained for this additional role. - The Under-Secretary-General for Safety and Security advises the Secretary-General on decisions relating to relocation or evacuation of staff members and their eligible dependants from very insecure areas.

-- A. RESPONSIBILITY OF THE UNITED NATIONS AND OF PARTICULAR OFFICES - B. RESPONSIBILITY AT HEADQUARTERS - C. SPECIAL CIRCUMSTANCES - D. ACTIONS TO BE TAKEN IN ALL CASES OF DEATH
+- A. RESPONSIBILITY OF THE UNITED NATIONS AND OF PARTICULAR OFFICES - B. RESPONSIBILITY AT HEADQUARTERS BY LEAD DEPARTMENT - C. DEATH UNDER SPECIAL CIRCUMSTANCES - D. ACTIONS TO BE TAKEN IN ALL CASES OF DEATH

-- DSS staff also investigates, as appropriate, cases involving the death of a staff member under malicious or suspicious circumstances. - 5.
-For staff serving at major offices away from Headquarters, the Human Resources Management Service that determines separation entitlements assumes responsibility for coordinating the actions required, except for staff on mission detail as indicated above.
-In all such cases, the chief of the Human Resources Management Service or a designated representative should serve as the link between the office concerned and the family of the deceased (See section D of the present chapter).
+- DSS staff also investigate, as appropriate, cases involving the death of a staff member under malicious or suspicious circumstances. - 5.
+For staff serving at Offices Away from Headquarters, the Human Resources Management Service that determines separation entitlements assumes responsibility for coordinating the actions required.
+In all such cases, the Chief of the Human Resources Management Service or a designated representative should serve as the link between the office concerned and the family of the deceased (See section D of the present Chapter).

-B. Responsibility at Headquarters
+B. Responsibility at Headquarters by Lead Department

 - 1. Identify responsible officials.
 At Headquarters, responsibility for coordinating the various administrative and welfare actions required when a staff member dies while in the service of the Organization rests with the officer assigned this function in OHRM and the Executive Officer of the department concerned. - 2.
-Get in contact and designate a family focal point.
-The coordinating officers should designate a family focal point to act as the liaison between the Organization and the family.
-The family focal point could be one the officers trained in this function by OHRM or a colleague prepared to accept the responsibility (See chapter IV for more information on the role of the family focal point).
-Immediately upon receiving the information that a staff member has died, the Executive Officer and the Human Resources Officer should contact each other and then contact the family focal point to coordinate the actions set out in the following pages. - 3.
+Get in contact and designate a trained Family Focal Point (FFP).
+Designate a Family Focal Point to act as the liaison between the Organization and the family.
+EPST maintains a database of trained FFPs.
+The Family Focal Point could be one the officers trained in this function by OHRM or a colleague prepared to accept the responsibility (See Chapter IV for more information on the role of the Family Focal Point).
+Immediately upon receiving the information that a staff member has died, the Executive Officer and the Human Resources Specialist should contact each other and then contact the Family Focal Point to coordinate the actions set out in the following pages. - 3.
 Involve other staff.
 The supervisor of the deceased staff member should be invited to participate in the actions, as appropriate.
-In consultation with the Family Focal point, the Staff Counsellor may be consulted at an early stage about, sealing the desk and gathering the personal effects of the deceased, offering the support, and providing distressed colleagues with counselling and support, particularly when critical incidents have taken place.
+In consultation with the Family Focal point, the locally based UN Staff Counsellor may be consulted at an early stage about, sealing the desk and gathering the personal effects of the deceased, offering the support, and providing distressed colleagues with counselling and support, particularly when critical incidents have taken place.

-C. Death under special circumstances
+C. Death Under Special Circumstances